 Giving yourself the time to establish a healthy, trusting relationship with a therapist is essential for the healing process.

 Pharmacological Stabilization: Psychotropic prescriptions can be life-changing, allowing you to find relief from distressing symptoms and gain the stability you need to fully engage in the treatment process.
 Being able to titrate, evaluate, and alter medication in a monitored environment based on your response is often an invaluable part of treatment, and an effective medication plan can mark a very real turning point in your recovery process.
 However, most psychotropic medications require several weeks to take full effect and may need to be fine-tuned further after that to ensure both efficacy and minimization of side-effects.
-Remaining in residential care until and after full pharmacological stabilization is ideal for promoting long-term wellness.
+Remaining in a residential mental health facility’s care until and after full pharmacological stabilization is ideal for promoting long-term wellness.
 Within a monitored environment, clinicians also have the opportunity to observe medication adherence and help you learn how to tolerate any side-effects that cannot be avoided altogether.

 Long-term oversight means that you’re able to get your medication regimen stabilized and confirm that it’s right for you.